SenseUnit/dumbproxy/README.md

 * `print(val)` - print arbitrary values *val* into dumbproxy log for debugging purposes.
 * `readFile(path: string): string` - read file from *path* and return its content as a string.

+Following objects are additionally available in global scope of JS scripts:

+* `env` - readonly object containing all environment variables.

 ## Supported upstream proxy schemes

 Supported proxy schemes are: